 However, as the number of no-kill shelters rises, this statistic may slowly change.

-According to a study by Peta, approximately 66% of the 530,000 cats euthanized each year are black cats.
 This is because of the social stigma that has been created surrounding black animals.
-Supersition and folklore are two primary drivers behind the black cat shunning.
+Superstition and folklore are two primary drivers behind the black cat shunning.

 Roughly 2.7 Million Cats and Dogs Are Killed Annually Because Shelters Are Full (ASPCA)